 You will need to have a shower arm to attach this showerhead too.
 The shower arm is likely a piece of ½ inch pipe that extends from the wall out into the shower.

-The showerhead comes with Teflon tape to help create a true waterproof seal between the shower arm and the shower head.
+The showerhead comes with Teflon tape to help create a true waterproof seal between the shower arm and the showerhead.
 You should not need any tools and should be able to install the showerhead within a few minutes.

-The showerhead itself is a major componenet of the filtration system and is important to highlight in the description.
+The showerhead itself is a major component of the filtration system and is important to highlight in the description.
 Five spray settings are included in the showerhead with varying degrees of the width of spray and even a pulse option.